brendanhay/brendanhay.github.io/_posts/2016-05-26-typed-authorisation-scopes.md

         scope = Scope .
 LBS8.pack . symbolVal
 {% endhighlight %}

-This changes the signatures used to do the OAuth danse macabre to:
+This changes the signatures of the OAuth danse macabre to:

 {% highlight haskell %}
 formURL        :: GetScopes s => Client -> Proxy s            -> ByteString